stoically/parcel-plugin-html-externals/README.md

-ParcelJS plugin to ignore certain script and style tags in html files marked as externals.
+ParcelJS plugin to ignore certain script and stylesheet link tags in html files marked as externals.

-> Disclaimer: This plugin monkey patches Parcel internals by extending the HTMLAsset class and proxying its ast walker, so it might break things.
->
 > Parcel will probably support externals out of the box in the future, [related issue here](https://github.com/parcel-bundler/parcel/issues/144).

 ### Install